WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 response is received, the client extracts the contents, which will always be one media chunk and zero or more control chunks.

-The media sent by the client MUST match the directive received from the server.
+The media sent by the client MUST match the client directive received from the server.

 ### Server Media Handling